SMSOSS/ict_notes/notes/2022/02Mar.md

 # ICT Lesson, 01 Mar notes #

+## 1. Portable storage devices ##
-## USB Flash drive ##
+- USB (Universial Serial Bus) Flash Drives
-- occupies physical space (risk of disappear , damaged)
+    - occupies physical space
+        - Can possibly be lost
+        - Can possibly be damaged
-- speed / time
+    - Speed / Time needed varies by USB port.
+        - USB 2 is slower than USB 3

-## Cloud Storage ##
+- Cloud Storage
-- E.g. : google drive , one drive dropbox
+    - Some examples include:
+        - Google Drive (by Google)
+        - OneDrive / Skydrive (by Microsoft)
+        - Dropbox
-- require internet connection
+    - Requires (stable) internet connection
-- good security
+    - Good security
+        - Hackers can still steal data if they want tho...
-- larger storage
+    - (usually) larger storage
+    - Cheaper than others in general

-- cheaper
+- SD Cards

-## SD card ##
-- for smaller device
+    - For smaller devices, e.g. Cameras and Mobile Phones.
+        - Cameras use SD Cards
+        - Phones use MicroSD Cards (very very small)
-- capacity / price similar to USB flash drive
+    - Storage capacity and price is similar to USB flash drive

-## DVD / Blu-ray DVD ##
+- DVD / Blu-Ray DVD
-- size is larger
+    - physically larger (looks like a disk)
     - small capacity (DVD 4 GB / Blu-ray DVD 20GB)
-- cheap
+    - Cheap
+    - Used to store movies (usually)